Charles MacCarthy, 1st Viscount Muskerry: Birth and origins

 Charles's mother was the second daughter of Theobald Butler, 1st Baron Cahir.
-His mother's family was a cadet branch of the Butler Dynasty, which was Old English and descended from Theobald Walter, who had been appointed chief butler of Ireland by King Henry II in 1177.
-He was one of four siblings, who are listed in his father's article.
+His mother's family was a cadet branch of the Butler Dynasty.
+The Butlers were Old English and descended from Theobald Walter, who had been appointed chief butler of Ireland by King Henry II in 1177.
+Charles was one of four siblings. see the list in his father's article.

 MacCarthy seems to have been a protestant in his youth but later became Catholic.

 First marriage and children

 MacCarthy married Margaret O'Brien in about 1590.
 She was a daughter of Donogh O'Brien, 4th Earl of Thomond, a protestant.
 Her family, the O'Briens, were another Gaelic Irish dynasty, descending, in her case, from Brian Boru, a medieval high king of Ireland.

 Charles and Margaret had two sons: